 Blueprint MCAT is an excellent product that many students will find helpful as they prepare for the biggest test of their lives.

 The best part of the Blueprint MCAT course is the curriculum.
 For content review, it’s top-notch!
-The module-based learning structure is one of the best around, allowing you to study at your own pace while maximizing your ability to retain information.
+The module-based learning structure is one of the best around, allowing you to study for the MCAT at your own pace while maximizing your ability to retain information.

 Short and to the point, the modules don’t hit you over the head with tons of information.
 That way, you can focus on retaining information and getting a good grasp of core concepts.
 Repeat modules, customize your schedule to address knowledge gaps, and make the most out of your time studying!